• Mish M*A*S*H

 Syndication refers to a method of distribution in which individual outlets are supplied with content by a central provider.
 Comic strips, for example, are syndicated to newspapers.
 In the television industry, shows can be placed in “first-run syndication” (where individual television stations are the first to air new programs) or “off-network syndication” (when a program originally broadcast on a network is later sold to individual stations).
 In the past, networks would also syndicate repeats of their own programming in daytime and late-night time slots.

-M*A*S*H, of course, was broadcast by CBS from 1972 to 1983.
-While it was on the air, however, CBS aired repeats of the series during the afternoon and late at night.
-The series was also sold into off-network syndication in the late 1970s.
-Off-network syndication continued long after M*A*S*H went off the air in 1983.
-In 1998, the series went into cable syndication.
+M*A*S*H was broadcast by CBS from 1972 to 1983.
+While it was on the air, CBS aired repeats of the series during the afternoon and late at night.
+The series was also sold into off-network syndication in the late 1970s, where it was hugely successful.
+In 1998, the series went into cable syndication for the first time.

 September 9th, 1978 TV Guide Ad